How To Feed A Loon

 • Sprinkle salt and pepper over both sides of the chicken cutlets.
 Set aside.

 • Set up a dredging station by placing the flour on a plate or in a dish large enough to fit at least one of the cutlets.
 In another bowl or pan add the eggs with the milk and lightly beat them together.
-Mix together the breadcrumbs, cheese, dried herbs, and 1 tsp of salt and transfer to a plate or another bowl or pan.
+Mix together the breadcrumbs, cheese, dried herbs, and 1 teaspoon of salt and transfer to a plate or another bowl or pan.

 • Working one cutlet at a time, dredge the chicken in the flour to fully coat, shaking off any excess.
 Dip into the egg wash and turn it over until fully coated.
 Allow excess egg to drip off.
 Add the cutlet to the breadcrumb mixture and turn it over to coat, using your fingers to help the mixture adhere to the chicken.
 Set on a large plate or platter, and continue this process with the remaining cutlets.